 Netflix, Spotify, Amazon and… your training department.
 What do they have in common?
 The ability to offer a personalized experience for customers, users, and even employees.

 At the heart of this new way of thinking about experience is data.
-Slowly but surely, data has made a place for itself in the world of training with Learning Analytics, which makes it possible to optimize learning processes and training tools in order to improve the performance of learners, all thanks to data.
+Slowly, but surely, data has made a place for itself in the world of training with Learning Analytics.
+This makes it possible to optimize learning processes and training tools in order to improve the performance of learners, all thanks to data.

 While the trend is towards hyper-personalization of content and experiences, how can you make the most of the data that your employees’ uses offer you?
 Discover all our advice for optimizing your training materials and boosting the productivity of your learners thanks to Learning Analytics.

 According to Forrester, 60-73% of enterprise data is not used for analysis.
 While Big Data also invests in the world of training, your organization’s data can be leveraged to better support your employees.

 As the name suggests, Learning Analytics are first and foremost an essential tool of training departments.
 The challenge: to assess the effectiveness of training courses and improve them in duration, format, and content.
 But training departments are not the only ones who may benefit!

 Learning Analytics are also an asset for business departments and operational managers.
 Understanding the way your employees use your tools or even identifying the processes with which they struggle allows managers to uncover ways to improve productivity.

 And because training employees has a cost, your accounting department will also find it beneficial to know the impact of existing training systems in order to optimize the cost of training and investment in tools.

 But why Learning Analytics?